malayaj2000/google-solution-challenge/README.md

 ### Here is our [ DEMO VIDEO FILE](https://drive.google.com/file/d/139DNpL9iAi3vEAvngrxC9qgEBvSGr0-a/view?usp=sharing)

+### PLEASE use these CREDENTIALS TO TEST THE APK FOR LOGIN:
+   1. USWENAME: anshumanmahapatra214@gmail.com </br>
+   2.PASSWORD: Anshuman123

 ### overview
     This app is made to remove corruption or at least spread awareness about corruption